Overview

 This paper is open for comment until 30 September.
 The paper presents ways to enhance research, development and innovation incentives to foster greater ambition.
 It sets out how incentives, including the R&D Tax Incentive, can be better directed to support growth and achieve greater economic and social impact.

-• Tell us which of our proposals will work well
+• Which of our proposals will work well?

 Timeline